LcodeM/battle-ships/README.md

 ### Create a local clone

 To create a local copy of this repository:
 - First ensure you have Python installed on your computer.
-Enter "install python3" into your terminal.
+Enter ```install python3``` into your terminal.
 - Secondly, ensure you also install other python packages.
-Enter "get-pip.py" into your terminal.
+Enter ```get-pip.py``` into your terminal.
-- Copy and paste https://github.com/LcodeM/battle-ships.git into your IDE workspace, or use "git clone https://github.com/LcodeM/battle-ships.git" in your terminal.
+- Copy and paste https://github.com/LcodeM/battle-ships.git into your IDE workspace, or use ```git clone https://github.com/LcodeM/battle-ships.git ``` in your terminal.

 ## Testing